terascope/teraslice/docs/packages/data-mate/overview.md

 ### isASCII

-`isASCII(input) - Validates that the input is ASCII chars or a list of ASCII chars`
+`isASCII(input, context) - Validates that the input is ASCII chars or a list of ASCII chars`

 ```javascript
 FieldValidator.isASCII('ascii\s__'); // true;